Kdyby/CodingStandard/README.md

 ## Customization

-To allow customization, just include one of the standards (either `ruleset-5.6.xml` or `ruleset-7.1.xml`) in you project's `ruleset.xml`, depending on the minimal version supported.
+To allow customization, just include the `ruleset-7.1.xml` standard in you project's `ruleset.xml`

 ```xml
 <?xml version="1.0"?>